-FOREX-German bund sell-off lifts euro towards 2-month highs vs dollar
+FOREX-German Bund sell-off lifts euro towards 2-month highs vs dollar

 "We are seeing U.S. yields higher, but at the same time yields elsewhere are also rising," he said.
 "Even though U.S. yields are moving higher, the differential certainly with the likes of the euro and Aussie dollar has worsened," Kotecha said.

+The dollar index, which measures the greenback's value against a basket of currencies, fell 0.4 percent to 94.687 , pulling away from a one-week high of 95.946 hit on Tuesday.

-The dollar index fell 0.4 percent to 94.687.
-The greenback was also on the defensive after disappointing U.S. trade data for March painted an even bleaker picture of the economy in the first quarter.
+The dollar was also on the defensive after disappointing U.S. trade data for March painted an even bleaker picture of the economy in the first quarter.

+Later on Wednesday, the focus will shift to a report on U.S. private-sector employment that may affect expectations for Friday's U.S. nonfarm payrolls report.

 LONDON, May 2 European shares kicked off the first trading day of May with gains underpinned by healthy corporate earnings.